Ecohydraulics/hydrobayescal/docs/index.rst

 Load HBCenv with TELEMAC
 ++++++++++++++++++++++++

-The simultaneous activation of the *HyBayesCal* environment and TELEMAC environment variables requires some tweaking, which can be achieved by source-ing our environment activation templates
+The simultaneous activation of the *HydroBayesCal* environment and TELEMAC environment variables requires some tweaking, which can be achieved by source-ing our environment activation templates

 .. tabs::